Me262a/emerchantpay/README.md

 8. Click "New Transaction" at the top menu.
 Start with Authorize transaction.

 Notes:
-1. Merchants are not intended to use the merchant service.
+1. Merchants are not intended to use the merchant management service.
-Admins are not intended to use the transaction service.
+Admins are not intended to use the transaction management service.
 2. Each transaction belongs to a merchant that creates it (the "sub" JWT claim is scanned).
-3. For Merchants, the main id used across microservices is located in sub claim of their JWT
+3. For Merchants, the main id used across microservices is located in the "sub" claim of their JWT
 This id is generated in keycloak when a Merchant is created there.
+This id is declared as String (not UUID) to avoid tight coupling with implementation.
 4. Admins are not stored in Merchant DB, they are stored in keycloak and its DB.
 Default password for imported Admins is "password".
-5. Kafka has following Events:
+5. Kafka handles the following Events:
 5.1.
 Amount is charged (transaction topic)
 5.2.
 Amount is refunded (transaction topic)
 5.3.
 Merchant Status is changed (merchant topic)